- Faith and Worship

 "This new food saves us far more effectively than the turkey, sweet potatoes, pumpkins and cranberries ...
 It is bread from heaven, the bread of eternal life, which we receive and for which we literally give thanks in every Eucharist," he add.

-To learn more about connecting the Catholic faith with the Thanksgiving holiday, see "The Origins of Thanksgiving" or read the book "Eucharist," by Bishop Robert Barron.
-Visit Franciscan Media or Busted Halo to see options for Thanksgiving prayers or related saints.
+To learn more about connecting the Catholic faith with the Thanksgiving holiday, see "Eucharist is the True Food of Thanksgiving," "The Origins of Thanksgiving" or read the book "Eucharist," by Bishop Robert Barron.
+Visit Franciscan Media or Busted Halo to see options for Thanksgiving prayers or related saints or share your blessings in prayer.

 The following Thanksgiving Day Prayer was taken from the Catholic Household Blessings and Prayers from the U.S. Conference of Catholic Bishop.